-All vehicles on campus must have a valid decal that is visibly hung from the rear view mirror.
-A new decal must be purchased each school year that you are a student at FHS and drive on campus.
+All vehicles on campus must have a valid decal that is visibly hung from the rearview mirror.
+A new decal must be purchased each school year you are a student at FHSCCA and drive on campus.
 Students below grade nine are prohibited from driving on campus.
 Students must have a valid driver's license to obtain a permit and drive on campus.
-Students will be fined and parking permits may be revoked for the following violations:
+Students will be fined, and parking permits may be revoked for the following violations:

-- Driving too fast for conditions, reckless driving, and improper parking. - Parking in teachers' or honors' parking spaces. - Parking without a decal. - Behaving in any manner that could cause accident or injury. - Loaning, sharing, or giving permits to other students.

-• Loitering or sitting in vehicles while parked on campus.

-1st Offense: \$25 fine and/or possible permanent loss of parking privileges 2nd Offense: \$30 fine and/or possible permanent loss of parking privileges 3rd Offense: \$35 fine and/or possible permanent loss of parking privileges
+- 1. Driving too fast for conditions, reckless driving, and improper parking. - 2.
+Parking in the teachers' or parking spaces. - 3.
+Parking without a decal. - 4.
+Behaving in any manner that could cause an accident or injury. - 5.
+Loaning, sharing, or giving permits to other students. - 6.
+Loitering or sitting in vehicles while parked on campus. - 1st Offense: \$25 fine or possible permanent loss of parking privileges - 2nd Offense: \$30 fine or possible permanent loss of parking privileges - 3rd Offense: \$35 fine or possible permanent loss of parking privileges

-Vehicles may be towed away at owner's expense and Law Enforcement may be notified as deemed necessary.
+Vehicles may be towed away at owner's expense, and Law Enforcement may be notified as deemed necessary.

 FOR FHSCCA STUDENTS, PARKING DECALS CAN BE PURCHASED IN STUDENT OPERATIONS ON THE CAMPUS OF FHSCCA.
-PARKING DECALS ARE \$40 DOLLARS.
-REPLACEMENT PARKING DECALS ARE \$20.00 AND DECALS PURCHASED AFTER FIRST SEMESTER WILL BE \$20.00 AS WELL.
+PARKING DECALS ARE \$40.
+REPLACEMENT PARKING DECALS ARE \$20.00, AND DECALS PURCHASED AFTER THE FIRST SEMESTER WILL BE \$20.00.